Tips to Stay Safe in the Sun: From Sunscreen to Sunglasses

-- Using broad spectrum sunscreens with a Sun Protection Factor (SPF) value of 15 or higher regularly and as directed.
+- Using broad spectrum sunscreens with an SPF value of 15 or higher regularly and as directed.
 (Broad spectrum sunscreens offer protection against both UVA and UVB rays, two types of the sun’s ultraviolet radiation.)

-- Always read the label to ensure you use your sunscreen correctly, and ask a health care professional before applying sunscreen to infants younger than 6 months.
+- Consulting a health care professional before applying sunscreen to infants younger than 6 months.

 - Apply sunscreen liberally to all uncovered skin, especially your nose, ears, neck, hands, feet, and lips (but avoid putting it inside your mouth and eyes).

 - Reapply at least every two hours.
 Apply more often if you’re swimming or sweating.
 (Read the label for your specific sunscreen.
 An average-size adult or child needs at least one ounce of sunscreen, about the amount it takes to fill a shot glass, to evenly cover the body.)

 - If you don’t have much hair, apply sunscreen to the top of your head or wear a hat.

 - No sunscreen completely blocks UV radiation.
 So other protections are needed, such as protective clothing, sunglasses, and staying in the shade.

 Currently, only sunscreens in lotion, cream, stick, gel, oil, butter, paste, spray, and powder dosage forms can be legally marketed.
 Sunscreen in all other dosage forms, including wipes, towelettes, body washes, and shampoos, cannot be legally marketed without further FDA action.

 Read Sunscreen Labels